Marquette County, Michigan

 Marquette County (/mɑːrˈkɛt/ mar-KET) is a county located in the Upper Peninsula of the U.S. state of Michigan.
-As of the 2020 Census, the population was 66,017.
+As of the 2020 census, the population was 66,017.
+It is the most populous county in the Upper Peninsula.
 The county seat is Marquette.
 The county is named for Father Marquette, a Jesuit missionary.
 It was set off in 1843 and organized in 1851.
-Marquette County is the largest county in land area in Michigan, and the most populous county in the Upper Peninsula of Michigan.

-Marquette County comprises the Marquette, MI Micropolitan Statistical Area.
+Marquette County comprises the Marquette, MI micropolitan statistical area.

 Geography

 According to the United States Census Bureau, the county has a total area of 3425 sqmi, of which 1808 sqmi is land and 1616 sqmi (47%) is water.
 It is the largest county in Michigan by land area and fourth-largest by total area.

+The Big Garlic River is located in the county.

 The Huron Mountains are located in the county.
 To the north of the county is Lake Superior.